How to Care for Luxury Costume Jewelry

 Fine jewelry is extraordinarily elegant, stylish and speaks a lot about the history of a luxury brand.
 However, not many people can afford fine jewelry from Cartier or Chanel.
 Thus, wearing costume jewelry from these fashion houses is another way to adorn our outfit and look without breaking our bank, meanwhile satisfying our desire to own a piece or two (or more 😂) of these beautifully created babies.
 I treasure my costume jewelry very much and I believe whoever found my post here are the same.
 Not all fashion jewelry are made the same.
 Some consist of semi-precious or gold/palladium plated metal, leather, vinyl, enamel, fabric, real or faux peal, crystal and rhinestone.
 Some artificial gems are set with glue instead of prongs and thus require extra precaution.
 Without further ado, let’s take a look on the general guidelines on how to prolong the shelf life and care for our beloved luxury costume jewelry.

 All branded costume jewelry come with a box and/or pouch and care booklet.
 Store your jewelry properly and separately in their own little homes, at a place that is away from direct sunlight.
 Jewelry you obtained from the resale market may not come in its original packaging.
-You can easily purchase box or zip lock bag from a nearby thrift shop.
-Putting the jewelry all together create scratches and tangles.
+You can easily purchase boxes or zip lock bags from a nearby thrift shop.
+Putting the jewelry all together creates scratches and tangles.